alpenzoo/npContextMenu/README.md

 # npContextMenu
-npContextMenu is a JQuery contextual menu that can be triggered on click and/or right click event.
+npContextMenu is a very simple JQuery plugin to create a contextual menu that can be triggered on click and/or right click event.